Number of hidden states needed to physically implement a given conditional distribution: Definitions

 There are a few properties of QE matrices that are central to our analysis.
 The first one is the following lemma: \begin{restatable}{lemma}{lemmaclosure} The set of QE matrices is closed under multiplication. \end{restatable}

-It is impossible to implement any matrix without entropy production except in a limit, as illustrated by the next proposition:\footnote{While preparing this manuscript we became aware of independent result by Shiraishi et al.~\cite{Saito2018SpeedLimit}, which implies \cref{prop:EPbound}; see \cref{prop2proof} for details.} \begin{restatable}{proposition}{EPboundprop} If $M(t)$ is the rate matrix of a CTMC with $T(0,1) = P \neq I$, then for any initial distribution $p$,
+It is impossible to implement any matrix without entropy production except in a limit.
+This is illustrated by the next proposition, which is proved using a result from~\cite{Saito2018SpeedLimit}: \begin{restatable}{proposition}{EPboundprop} If $M(t)$ is the rate matrix of a CTMC with $T(0,1) = P \neq I$, then for any initial distribution $p$,

 where $\left| \cdot \right|_1$ is $\ell_1$ norm.\footnote{For two probability distributions $p$, $q$ over $n$ states, the $\ell_1$ norm is defined $|p-q|_1 := \sum_{i=1}^n |p_i - q_i|$.} \end{restatable}